 Other Ways Refinancing Can Affect Your Credit Score

 On the bright side, a refinance that lowers your payment could ultimately help improve your credit score, as you now have support in making payments on time and in full, month after month.
-Likewise, a lower monthly payment could encourage you to pay a little extra each month, which will more quickly lower the ratio of debt owed.
-These are the two most relevant categories that make up your credit score, so the potential for improvement could promptly offset the ding from the initial inquiry.

 The Bottom Line